Racism in the United States: From the Reconstruction Era to World War II

 This era is sometimes referred to as the nadir of American race relations because racism, segregation, racial discrimination, and expressions of white supremacy all increased.
-So did anti-Black violence, including race riots such as the Atlanta race riot of 1906, the Elaine massacre of 1919, the Tulsa race massacre of 1921, the Perry massacre of 1922, and the Rosewood massacre of 1923.
+So did anti-Black violence, including race riots such as the Atlanta race riot of 1906, the East St. Louis massacre of 1917, the Elaine massacre of 1919, the Ocoee massacre of 1920, the Tulsa race massacre of 1921, the Perry massacre of 1922, and the Rosewood massacre of 1923.
 The Atlanta riot was characterized as a "racial massacre of negroes" by the French newspaper Le Petit Journal.
 The Charleston News and Courier wrote in response to the Atlanta riots: "Separation of the races is the only radical solution of the negro problem in this country.
 There is nothing new about it.
 It was the Almighty who established the bounds of the habitation of the races.
 The negroes were brought here by compulsion; they should be induced to leave here by persuasion."

 Additionally, racism, which had previously been considered a problem which primarily existed in the Southern states, burst onto the nation's consciousness following the Great Migration, the relocation of millions of African Americans from their roots in the rural Southern states to the industrial centers of the North and West between 1910 and 1970.

 White tenants seeking to prevent Blacks from moving into the housing project erected this sign.
 Detroit, 1942.

 Throughout this period, racial tensions exploded, most violently in Chicago, and lynchings—mob-directed hangings, usually racially motivated—increased dramatically in the 1920s.
 Urban riots—whites attacking Blacks—became a northern and western problem.
 Many whites defended their space with violence, intimidation, or legal tactics toward African Americans, while many other whites migrated to more racially homogeneous suburban or exurban regions, a process known as white flight.
 Racially restrictive housing covenants were ruled unenforceable under the 14th Amendment in the 1948 landmark Supreme Court case Shelley v.
 Kraemer.

 Elected in 1912, President Woodrow Wilson authorized the practice of racial segregation throughout the federal government's bureaucracy.
 In World War I, Blacks who served in the United States Armed Forces served in segregated units.
 Black soldiers were often poorly trained and equipped, and they were often put on the frontlines and forced to go on suicide missions.
 The U.S. military was still heavily segregated during World War II.
 In addition, no African-American was awarded the Medal of Honor during the war, and sometimes, Black soldiers who traveled on trains had to give their seats up to Nazi prisoners of war.